Davo1997/Fastly-Solving/README.md

 # Fastly-Solving
-This is a repository where are function for fastly counting any power of inserted number, any factorial of number etc.
+This is a repository where are functions for fastly counting any power of inserted number, any factorial of number etc.

 === FAST POWER FUNCTION ===